 This is one application of personalized learning—or instruction that offers pedagogy, curriculum, and learning environments to meet the individual needs of a student.
 It’s also just one example of the profound impact that learning analytics is having on education, all thanks to the accessibility and understanding of big data.

 Big data isn’t new: Organizations have used it for decades and currently create more than 2.5 quintillion bytes of data every day.
-But while other industries have been quicker to make data-driven decisions based on analytics, education has not yet capitalized on the insights and benefits big data can provide, says Michael Dean, assistant professor and concentration lead for Northeastern University’s Master of Education in Learning Analytics program.
+But while other industries have been quicker to make data-driven decisions based on analytics, education has not yet capitalized on the insights and benefits big data can provide, says Michael Dean, assistant professor and concentration lead for Northeastern University’s Graduate Certificate in Learning Analytics program.

 Download Our Free Guide to Advancing in Higher Education